-What Causes Jars to Not Seal: 10 Common Reasons
+What Causes Jars to Not Seal

 This page may contain affiliate links.
 More Information.

+This is part one of a series on canning seal failures.
 It can be frustrating when you can’t figure out what causes your canning jars not to seal.

-This first video is for those of you who are just super excited to see those jars seal up and start stressing too soon.
-Have patience!
 Are you a second guesser like me?
 You can’t help but wonder if you’ve done it right and are anxiously checking and double-checking those cooling jars to see if it worked.

 How Long Does It Take for Canning Lids to Seal?